DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_prepare-for-discovery-peer-review.md

 Peer reviews are 2 hours.
 People who attend include members of the discovery team and a peer review panel.
 The panel usually includes a user researcher, designer, and product or delivery manager.
 There may also be silent observers for learning and development opportunities.

 How you want the review to run is for you to agree with the panel.
-You could, for example, agree to have 45 minutes to an hour Show & Tell, with the remaining time for questions and answers.
+You could, for example, agree to have 45-minutes-to-an-hour show and tell, with the remaining time for questions and answers.
 You should aim to explore the problem space, the users and agree next steps.

 See an [example agenda](/service-assurance/assess-discovery-peer-review/#example-review-agenda).